bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - -4°
-- Mostly Cloudy
+- Partly Cloudy
-- 55% humidity
+- 51% humidity
-- 8 mph wind
+- 9 mph wind
-- 87% cloud cover
+- 55% cloud cover
 - 28 AQI 🟩
-- 1.78 inches of snow and 0.09 inches of rain expected in the next 48 hours
+- 1.88 inches of snow and 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>